On the emergence of the Lorentzian metric structure of space-time in general relativity: Introduction

 Apart from this, there has been a long and diverse debate in the scientific community concerning the nature and relevance of the co-existing similarity-difference of time and space.
-In the standard physics literature the emphasis is mainly put on similarity (except perhaps in classical thermodynamics and quantum measurement theory) in a well-known systematic way; while the much more complicated problem of difference has been approached from various directions (cf. e.g. \cite{bar,ber,cal,con-rov,hus,lib,rov,wei}) with yet only partial success.
+In the standard physics literature the emphasis is mainly put on similarity (except perhaps in classical thermodynamics and quantum measurement theory) in a well-known systematic way; while the much more complicated problem of difference has been approached from various directions (cf. {\it e.g.} \cite{bar,ber,cal,con-rov,hug-wut,hus,lib,rov,wei}) with yet only partial success.
 Nevertheless these efforts tend to reach at least one common insight, namely that difference between time and space gets more-and-more significant as the number of effectively available degrees of freedom in a physical system increases.
-This not necessarily means being macroscopic, as for instance the quite different roles played by time in large thermodynamical systems and in celestial mechanics shows.
+This not necessarily means being macroscopic, as for instance the quite different roles played by time in large thermodynamic systems and in celestial mechanics indicates.

-Returning to the mathematical formalization of general relativity, let us make a (certainly incomplete) list of problems, comments, questions, either physical or mathematical in their characters, triggered by the basic assumption of general relativity, that the physical spatio-temporal continuum is modeled mathematically by a Lorentzian $4$-manifold $(M,g)$.
-Modeling the physical continuum itself with the mathematical one $M$ has already its own serious difficulties \cite{bae,wey}, however let us rather focus here on puzzles stemming from the utilization of a Lorentzian-type metric $g$.
-In what follows we list items extending from physical toward mathematical issues, however doing so we do not mean an ordering by relevance.
-In our opinion, when treating difficulties in a physical theory, both conceptional-physical and technical-mathematical problems have an equal importance.
+Returning to the mathematical formalization of general relativity, let us make a (certainly incomplete) list of problems, comments, questions, either physical or mathematical in their characters, motivated by the basic assumption of general relativity, namely that the physical continuum is modeled mathematically by a Lorentzian $4$-manifold $(M,g)$.
+Appearance of the mathematical continuum $M$ already alone does import serious difficulties into the general relativity discussions \cite{bae,ete,wey}, however let us rather focus here on puzzles stemming from the utilization of a Lorentzian-type metric $g$.
+In what follows we list items extending from physical towards mathematical issues, however doing so we do not mean an ordering by relevance.
+In our opinion, when treating difficulties in a physical theory, both conceptual-physical and technical-mathematical problems have an equal importance.